 25. Dance Party

 Throw together a playlist with great beats and start moving.
 Have your family members or partner add their favorite dance party songs too.
-Soon you’ll be tearing up the kitchen dance floor.
+Put on some strobe lights, and soon you’ll be tearing up the kitchen dance floor.

 26. Play Dress-Up